mpetazzoni/sse.js/README.md

 - `open`, when the first block of data is received from the event stream;
 - `error`, if an error occurs while making the request;
+- `abort`, as a response to the stream being explicitely aborted by the client;
 - `readystatechange`, to notify of a change in the ready state of the event source.